etleap/terraform-provider-etleap/docs/resources/connection_mysql.md

 ### Optional

 - `auto_replicate` (String) If you want Etleap to create pipelines for each source table automatically, specify the id of an Etleap destination connection here.
-If you want to create pipelines manually, omit this property.
+If you want to create pipelines manually, omit this property.<br/><br/>If a database is not specified on this connection, then all databases will be replicated to the selected destination.
+Any databases not present in the destination will be created as needed.<br/><br/>If a database is specified on this connection, then only tables in that database will be replicated to the selected destination.
+Tables will be created in the database specified on the destination connection.
 - `cdc_enabled` (Boolean) Should Etleap use MySQL binlogs to capture changes from this database?
 This setting cannot be changed later.
 Requires replacement if changed. ; Default: false
+- `database` (String)
 - `deletion_of_export_products` (Boolean) Applicable for REDSHIFT and SNOWFLAKE connections only in the case when there are pipelines that use this connection as a destination, and these pipelines have been migrated to use a different destination.
 Specifies whether any tables created by these pipelines in this destination should be deleted.
 Defaults to `false`.
 Default: false
 - `ssh_config` (Attributes) (see [below for nested schema](#nestedatt--ssh_config))
 - `tiny_int1_is_boolean` (Boolean) Should Etleap interpret columns with type Tinyint(1) as Boolean (i.e. true/false)?.
 Default: false